faust64/highwaytohell/README.md

 tables would be used:

  * users: account-specific settings
- * twofa: a collection of 2fa secrets and mapped to their owner
+ * twofa: a collection of 2fa secrets, mapped to their owner
+ * backupcodes: a collection of 2fa backup codes, mapped to their owner
  * tokens: a collection of tokens, mapped to their owner.
 TODO: a permissions string is defined, yet not used
  * contactaddresses: collection of contact addresses (only emails so far,